Do you really want the Lord to send you?

 You see … We all know the story of Job.
 Job was tested, everything was taken away.
 He persevered without cursing God and was rewarded.
 This basically sums up how many of us are taught that story.

-But what you rarely here is about the anguish, sickness and utter despair Job must have experienced.
+But what you rarely hear about is the anguish, sickness and utter despair Job must have experienced.
 Job also was full of sores from the top of his head to the sole of his feet (Job 2:7).
 We skip all the gory parts to speak about the glorious end when the Lord restored the fortunes of Job and gave Job twice as much as he had before.(Job 42:10).

 But it was a journey.